spotfiresoftware/tibco-streaming-samples/highavailability/aa-3node/aa-3node-app/README.md

-# HA : 3-node active active - Application
+# HA: 3-node active active - Application

 How to build a 3-node active active deployment. - Application